awslabs/multi-az-workshop/content/lab-7/index.en.md

 ::::

 ## Perform a zonal shift

-Following the same steps you followed in the last lab, perform a zonal shift to mitigate the impact.
+Following the same steps you followed in Lab 4, perform a zonal shift to mitigate the impact.
 Confirm that the impact has been mitigated by specifically looking at the canary availability metrics for the regional endpoint.

 ::::expand{header="See the dashboard"}
 ![deployment-recovery-after-shift](/static/deployment-recovery-after-shift.png)
 ::::

 After the zonal shift, you should see the alarm that stopped the unsuccessful deployment transition back to the `OK` state.
-[Navigate to the CloudWatch alarms console](https://console.aws.amazon.com/cloudwatch/home?#alarmsV2:) and search for the alarm name, *`<region>-wildrydes-canary-availability-aggregate-alarm`*.
+[Navigate to the CloudWatch alarms console](https://console.aws.amazon.com/cloudwatch/home?#alarmsV2:) and search for the alarm name, *`wildrydes-server-side-regional-impact`*.

 ![after-redeployment](/static/after-redeployment.png)

 This indicates that we're able to start a rollback to the previous version.

 ## Rollback the deployment
 Now that we've mitigated the customer impact, we can rollback the deployment to recover the environment.
 Go to your [CodeDeploy application revisions](https://console.aws.amazon.com/codesuite/codedeploy/applications/multi-az-workshop/revisions).

 Select the revision named like *`app_arm64.zip`* and click *`Deploy application`*